WHAT YOU NEED TO KNOW

 - Piece of the IUD becomes embedded in the uterus

 - Invasive surgeries to remove the broken IUD

 - Perforation of the uterus

 - Migration of the broken piece of the IUD

 Reports indicate that more than 1,600 complaints of ParaGard breakage have been reported to the FDA since 2010.
 Women who have filed individual lawsuits after experiencing breakage of their copper IUDs allege that the ParaGard IUDs are defectively designed, and that the manufacturer failed to warn women and their doctors that the ParaGard nonhormonal IUD may break during removal.

 TALK TO A LAWYER

 If you were implanted with a ParaGard copper IUD that broke and caused complications, you may be entitled to compensation.
-Complete the free case review form on the right or call 800.887.8029 for a free and confidential consultation.
+Complete the free case review form or call 800.887.8029 for a free and confidential consultation.